pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-09-27-mint-choc-chip.md

 - beans
 - chickpeas
 - garbanzo beans
 Description: Delicious cookies made from a base of beans, dates, and sunflower butter!
 These are a variation of my <a href="/recipes/chocolate-chip-date-cookies">Chocolate Chip Date Cookies</a>, with added mint extract for the classic mint and chocolate combination.
-They're sugar free, nut free, oil free, gluten free, and vegan.
-They're even dye free, as I skipped out on the green food dye to make these cookies more wholesome.
+They're vegan, sugar free, nut free, oil free, gluten free, and dye free.
+Yes, dye free; just like with my <a href="/recipes/green-bread">Green Bread - No Food Dye</a>, I've used sunflower butter and baking soda to turn it green without artificial dyes!
 For other variations, you should see my <a href="/recipes/double-chocolate-date-cookies">Double Chocolate Date Cookies</a> and my <a href="/recipes/peanut-butter-date-cookies">Peanut Butter Date Cookies</a>.
 Or make them all and taste test them to see which ones you like the best!
 Instructions:
 - Preheat your oven to 350F, and line a cookie sheet with parchment paper<br><br>